shakacode/react_on_rails/react_on_rails_pro/docs/code-splitting-loadable-components.md

 ## Making HMR Work
 To make HMR work, it's best to disable loadable-components when using the Dev Server.
+Note: you will need access to our **private** React on Rails Pro repository to open the following links.

 Take a look at the code searches for ['imports-loadable'](https://github.com/shakacode/react_on_rails_pro/search?q=imports-loadable&type=code) and ['imports-hmr'](https://github.com/shakacode/react_on_rails_pro/search?q=imports-hmr&type=code)